LotteLutkenhaus/sudoku-stats/README.md

 A serverless application that automatically tracks and stores completion statistics for the Sudoku puzzle in the New York Times games app.

+Results are stored in a database, and displayed in Grafana.
+My personal dashboard can be found [here](https://sudokutracker.grafana.net/public-dashboards/021f11e0932e4ed6b98887bf008fc8de).

 ## Architecture Overview

 This application processes screenshots of completed NYT Sudoku puzzles through the following workflow: